ycpcs/cs340-fall2014/assign/assign04.md

     /home/username/bin/lein

-If it says `/usr/bin/lein`, then you need to fix your `$PATH`
-    chmod a+x lein

-Also, make sure that your `$HOME/bin` directory appears earlier than the system executable directories on your `$PATH`.
-You should be able to run the command

-    which lein

-and the output should be something like

-    /home/username/bin/lein

 If it says `/usr/bin/lein`, then you need to fix your `$PATH`.
 One approach is to add the following code to your `.bashrc` file:

     if [ -z "$ADDED_HOME_BIN_TO_PATH" ]; then